-In the current and prior years the recoverable amount of the Software CGU has been determined by value-in-use calculations.
-In the current period the recoverable amount of the GeoGAS CGU has been determined by the anticipated disposal value (i.e. the recoverable amount) of the CGU (see note 28(a)), and in the prior period this was determined by value-in-use calculations.
+In the current and prior years, the recoverable amount of the Software and Advisory CGU has been determined by value-in-use calculations.
 These calculations were based on the following key assumptions:

-Margin 1 Growth Rate 2 Discount Rate 3
+Mar gin1 Growth Rate Disco unt Rate3

-2021 2020 2021 2020 2021 2020
+2022 2021 2022 2021 2022 2021

-Software Division 53% 55% 2.5% 2.5% 12.6% 12.8%
+Software Division 61% 53% 5.0% 2.5% 14.1% 12.6%

-GeoGAS 49% 62% 1.5% 1.5% 9.5% 13.5%
+Advisory 20% - 2.5% - 17.5% -

-1 Budgeted gross margin
+&lt;sup>1 Budgeted gross margin

 These assumptions have been used for the analysis of each CGU.
 Cash flows were projected based on financial budgets and management projections over a five-year period including current and projected COVID-19 economic conditions.
-Management determined budgeted gross margin based on past performance and its expectations for
+Management determined budgeted gross margin based on past performance and its expectations for the future.

-2 Weighted average growth rate used to extrapolate cash flows beyond the budget period the future.
 The weighted average growth rates used are consistent with forecasts included in industry reports.
 The discount rates used reflect specific risks relating to the relevant segments.